briandenicola/azure-multi-region-proof-of-concept/Readme.md

         * This can be created after the App Gateway is configured
     * api.uk.bjdcsa.cloud - Public IP Address of Azure Gateway UK Region
         * This can be created after the App Gateway is configured
+    * api.ingress.bjdcsa.cloud - Private IP Address of ingress controll in both US UK Region.
+Typically 10.1.4.127 or 10.2.4.127
-    * api-intenal.us.bjdcsa.cloud - Private IP Address of Azure APIM US Region.
+    * api.apim.us.bjdcsa.cloud - Private IP Address of Azure APIM US Region.
 Typically 10.1.2.5 or 10.1.2.6
-    * api-intenal.uk.bjdcsa.cloud - Private IP Address of Azure APIM UK Region.
+    * api.apim.uk.bjdcsa.cloud - Private IP Address of Azure APIM UK Region.
 Typically 10.2.2.5 or 10.2.2.6
     * portal.bjdcsa.cloud - Private IP Address of Azure APIM US Region.
 Typically 10.1.2.5 or 10.1.2.6
     * developer.bjdcsa.cloud - Private IP Address of Azure APIM US Region.
 Typically 10.1.2.5 or 10.1.2.6